develop-me/bootcamp--week-06--php/challenges/06-architecture/README.md

 1) Create a class `Person` in the `App` namespace.
 It should accept a first and last name on creation.
 It should have a `sayHelloTo()` method that takes another `Person` and says hello to them.
 Make sure your properties are all private: so you'll need to a create `fullName()` method too.

-    Use the class as follows in your `index.php`:
+    Use the class as follows in your `bootstrap.php`:

     ```php
     echo "\nQuestion 2\n";